ReproNim/reproman/docs/source/sandbox/hierarchy.rst

     - models  - would provide base definitions and functionality for all the specs etc
   - cmdline/ -- cmdline helpers
   - interface/ -- interface functionality
+    - create -- out of spec create a resource (image, instance, ...) [internally would be create_instance, install, .snapshot]
+    - install -- (might meld with create) given an existing resource (image, instance, ...) perform installation actions within
+    - retrace -- given a resource and (possibly optional) list of files, create spec describing it
+    - run -- given a resource or spec, and a command, get a session and run the command
   - distributions/ - aggregate everything related to the distribution within (so should absorb majority of retrace.
 The "retrace" controller code should go to retrace.py for now)
     - base -- base classes